gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/conversation_layer/2026-04-10_Short_Conversation_Note.md

 T-Protocol is a licensable coordination protocol for LLM-based systems.

 It is not a new foundation model, not a conventional agent swarm, and not a rigid software pipeline.
-It is an **embed-ready coordination grammar** that sits around an LLM and improves:
+It is an **embed-ready coordination grammar** that sits around an LLM and is designed to improve:

 - interpretable coordination
 - continuity over time